-We performed data collection based on the following hypothesis \begin{hypothesis} If two items are similarly relevant and similarly priced, the one with better image quality is likely to be more appealing, hence attracting more clicks. \end{hypothesis} Subsequently, we extracted the search logs within a specific date range and applied price filtering and position windowing to the original search results pages (SERPs) as shown in Fig.~\ref{fig:data-collection}.
-We randomly sampled training data consisting of 150,000 SERPs and validation data consisting of 36,104 SERPs.
+\begin{hypothesis} If two items are similarly relevant and similarly priced, the one with better image quality is likely to be more appealing, hence attracting more clicks. \end{hypothesis}

+Subsequently, we extracted the search logs within a specific date range and applied price filtering and position windowing to the original search results pages (SERPs), as shown in Fig.~\ref{fig:data-collection}.
+We randomly sampled training data consisting of 150{,}000 SERPs and validation data consisting of 36{,}104 SERPs.

 To focus on items with similar prices, we filtered items based on their price difference from the first clicked item.
 We then limited the items by their position, retaining at most five items before the clicked item and up to two items after the clicked item, with only one clicked item per SERP.
-Thus, we extend the assumptions proposed by Li et al. \cite{li2020handling} that are motivated by the issue of position bias, and rely on the following two structural assumptions during data collection: \begin{assumption} The clicked item is observed and examined.
-The items above the clicked item are more likely to be observed and examined as well. \end{assumption} \begin{assumption} Within some window, items ranked close to each other tend to be similarly relevant and similarly desirable given a context. \end{assumption} The processed images from the same SERP were then batch-analyzed using GPT-4 through a vision API to achieve a relative quality evaluation \cite{achiam2023gpt}.
+Thus, we extend the assumptions proposed by Li et al.~\citep{li2020handling}, which are motivated by the issue of position bias, and rely on the following two structural assumptions during data collection:

+\begin{assumption} The clicked item is observed and examined.
+The items above the clicked item are more likely to be observed and examined as well. \end{assumption}

+\begin{assumption} Within some window, items ranked close to each other tend to be similarly relevant and similarly desirable given a context. \end{assumption}

+The processed images from the same SERP were then batch-analyzed using GPT-4 through a vision API to achieve a relative quality evaluation \citep{achiam2023gpt}.